KilroyHere/newsroom-feed/README.md

 # newsroom-feed
-This is basic RSS Feed for UCLA NEWSROOM.
+This is a basic RSS Feed for UCLA NEWSROOM.
 Accessible at : https://aryanpatel.net/newsroom-feed/

 Created Using: CSS, HTML, JS & JQuery.